xpmethod/torn-apart/docs/_reflections/moacir_p_de_sa_pereira_2.md

 Systems.
-The $28M Net Direct has brought to North Carolina’s 2nd district is comparable chump change on the ICE scale, but the idea that someone in the ICE office, one out of every six times, has awarded a contract to Net Direct boggles the mind and fully underscores how the ICE funding apparatus works.
+The $28M Net Direct has brought to North Carolina’s 2nd district is comparable chump change on the ICE scale, but the idea that someone in the ICE office, one out of every six times, has awarded a contract to Net Direct boggles the mind and fully delineates how the ICE funding apparatus works.
 If there is an entity to which nearly 20% of my purchases (in terms of number, not in terms money spent) goes, it would probably be a grocery store.
 These are the near daily purchases that provide the fuel that keep me running.